 How to join

-If you would like to sing with Musarc, you are welcome to begin at any time.
-Please write to Lisa Stephanides on email@example.com.
+If you would like to sing with Musarc, the best time to join the choir is September or January.
+But we welcome applications at any time.
+Please write to Andrew Price on email@example.com.